Lovor01/makeiteasy-back-to-top/readme.txt

-=== Makeiteasy Back To Top ===
+=== MakeITeasy Back To Top ===
 Contributors:      lovor
-Tags:              back to top, block, scroll to top, back to top block, scroll up, back top button, scroll top button, easy, button
-Tested up to:      6.2.2
+Tags:              back to top, scroll to top, back to top button, scroll to top button, back to top block Tested up to:      6.5.2
-Stable tag:        1.0.0
+Stable tag:        1.1.1
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Entirely block based back to top button.
+Block based back to top.
+Lightweight, no dependencies, customizable and with some advanced options.
+Based on best block development practices.

 == Description ==

-Very customizable and lightweight back to top 🔼 solution.
+Very customizable and lightweight back to top 🔝 solution.

 Fully compatible with [Full Site Editing](https://developer.wordpress.org/block-editor/getting-started/full-site-editing/) themes and with classic themes if block editor is enabled.

 #### How this differs from other similar plugins?

 This is a block, inside which you can insert any other block.
 This makes it utmost customizable.
 By default, a button block with inline image is inserted, but you can remove it and insert any other block you wish or customize default button or insert your own image.
 As button is a normal WordPress block, you can customize it like you would normally do, pick background color or foreground color from sidebar, choose border radius for edges, or anything else which is customizable in block editor.

+#### Features (block editor sidebar)

+- In the block sidebar, it is possible to choose if the block will appear both on desktop and mobile variant of page and breakpoint between the two.
+- Choose page scroll mode when clicked on button: smooth or instant.
+- Opacity of the block.
+- Duration of slow appearance ("fade in").
+- Position of the block from bottom right corner of the browser window, in css unit by choice.
+- Go to bottom functionality.

+== NEW! ==

+##### How to use TEST PREVIEW

+There is a test preview button now.
+Although, to get this working, a little effort is needed.
+These are the steps:

+- Login with suggested name and password
+- Site opens in site editor mode.
+Navigate to Patterns and then to template parts.
+Click on Footer in the Menu and then click on Footer in the box on the right side to edit it.
+- Insert "Back to top" block in the footer group block (outer group block, as there are two), as the last element of group.
+If you insert it outside, it may appear very wide.
+If you inserted it in the wrong place, correct it by moving the block to position.
+- Set block alignment to right if you want it at the right side.
+Be carefull to set "Back to top"'s block alignment, not alignment of the inner button.
+- You can also activate "go to bottom" functionality in the block settings sidebar to try this.
+- Save and navigate to front page.
+It should work.

+#### Go to bottom

+Introduced go to bottom functionality - can be turned on in block sidebar (off by default).
+When user scrolls down button flips down ⬇ and leads to bottom of page, when scrolled up it flips up ⬆ and leads to top of page.

 == Installation ==